TUDelft-CS4110/2016-sre-crew/Report.md

 All the others would have resulted just in loops on the same state.
 We decided to add one of these loops as a proof of concept adding the `RelayListView` that starts and ends in _S<sub>3</sub>_, but keeping all of them would have been a barrier in producing the final automaton.

-There is one state in the FSM that might seem peculiar which is state 3.
+There is one state in the FSM that might seem peculiar which is _S<sub>3</sub>_.
-In the FSM it is only possible to continue in this state or go to state 1 which is what happens when no actions are found.
+In the FSM it is only possible to continue in this state or go to _S<sub>1</sub>_ which is what happens when no actions are found.
 This therefore appears to be a dead end in the FSM.
 That is however not the real case since Android applications rely on the back button in many situations, this one being one of those.
 The back button is however not a part of the fsm-learner and therefore gives the wrong impression of this state.